 Ms. Luo Xiaolei, Language Program Coordinator

 Born and raised in Kunming, Luo Xiaolei received a bachelor’s degree in English from Yunnan University in 1989.
-She worked as office staff and as a translator for the Foreign Affairs Office of Yunnan University as well as for companies in Zhuhai and Hong Kong from 1989 to 1997.
+She worked as office staff and as a translator for the Foreign Affairs Office of Yunnan University and for companies in Zhuhai and Hong Kong from 1989 to 1997.
 She has been teaching Chinese to foreigners at Yunnan University, Yunnan Normal University, and Yunnan Nationalities University since 2002 and has been teaching SIT students since 2003.
-Ms. Luo has served as an SIT language program coordinator since the fall of 2007.
+Ms. Luo has served as SIT language program coordinator since the fall of 2007.

 Dr. Duo Lin, HIV/AIDS Expert

 Duo Lin has earned medical degrees in Kunming and London.
-Since 2002, he has been involved with research, public health, and health education related to HIV/AIDS, intravenous drug use, and sexual transmission of disease in Yunnan, including among ethnic minorities, and in those areas bordering Southeast Asian countries.
-He is currently the manager of the Yunnan Province HIV/AIDS Asia Regional Project, sponsored by the Australian government and has participated in and managed other local and regional projects concerning the spread and control of HIV/AIDS.
+Since 2002, he has been involved with research, public health, and health education related to HIV/AIDS, intravenous drug use, and sexual transmission of disease in Yunnan including among ethnic minorities and in those areas bordering Southeast Asian countries.
+He is currently the manager of the Yunnan Province HIV/AIDS Asia Regional Project, sponsored by the Australian government, and has participated in and managed other local and regional projects concerning the spread and control of HIV/AIDS.
 He has contributed to numerous publications and has served as a consultant and participant in national and international conferences on the subject.
 Since 2006, Duo Lin has been a senior lecturer and ISP advisor for the SIT China semester program and a senior lecturer with the SIT China summer program.